Collards Manual

 file, and then adding

-special files to generate RSS feeds or index pages.
+RSS feeds or index pages.

 Once the config file is written, the collards